roblourens/vscode-stocks/README.md

 ## Features

 Add as many stock symbols as you like to the status bar, and they will be updated every 60 seconds.
-Just set the setting `vscode-stocks.stockSymbols` to an array of stock symbols to monitor.
+Just set `vscode-stocks.stockSymbols` to an array of stock symbols to monitor.
 Example:
 ```json
 "vscode-stocks.stockSymbols": [
     "msft",